mercedes-benz/sechub-plugin-intellij/CONTRIBUTING.md

 - Contributions
 - Quality

-## CLA

-Before you can contribute, you will need to sign our cla [Contributor License Agreement](https://github.com/Daimler/daimler-foss/blob/master/cla/2019-09-11_Daimler_FOSS_CLA_DaimlerTSS.pdf) and send the signed CLA to <cla-tss@daimler.com>

 ## Communication

-For communication please respect our [FOSS Code of Conduct](https://github.com/Daimler/daimler-foss/blob/master/CODE_OF_CONDUCT.md).
+For communication please respect our [FOSS Code of Conduct](https://github.com/mercedes-benz/foss/blob/master/CODE_OF_CONDUCT.md).

 The following communication channels exist for this project:
 - Github for reporting and claiming issues: